polohb/teamspeak-docker/README.md

 # TeamSpeak & Docker

-These instructions assume you have already installed Docker.
+These instructions assume you have already installed Docker and docker-compose.

 ## Running TeamSpeak in Docker